-This version is overwhelmed with information, no clear CTA, million options to choose, promotions here and there… Quite a mess if you are asking any non-Japanese web designer.
+This version is overwhelmed with information, no clear CTA, million options to choose from, promotions here and there… Quite a mess if you are asking any non-Japanese web designer.

 But if you ask any Japanese designer, they will tell you that it is quite normal to see in Japan.